Cito/omnivore-export/README.md

 You can change the path for the exported data with the global variable `backup_path` or the environment variable `OMNIVORE_BACKUP_PATH`.

+There are some more global variables that you can change in the script:

+- `search = "in:all"` - change if you don't want to export everything
+- `limit = 9999` - the maximum number of exported links
+- `with_content = False` - change if you want to export the content as well

 Finally, just run the script via Python: